-British Machine Vision Association runs an annual Computer Vision Summer School aimed at PhD students in their first year, though it will be beneficial to other researchers at an early stage in their careers.
-Despite the title, students from non-UK universities are welcome to attend, as well as students from UK universities.
-Places are limited to ensure good interaction in lab classes.
+The British Machine Vision Association runs an annual Computer Vision Summer School aimed at PhD students, though it will also be beneficial to other researchers at an early stage in their careers as well as professionals working in industry.
+Despite the title, students from non-UK universities are welcome to attend, as are students and professionals from UK universities and industry.
+Places are limited, so we encourage early registration.

-The 2024 Summer School will take place at the Durham University, Durham, UK, between 15th - 19th July 2024.
+The 2025 Summer School will take place at the Durham University, Durham, England, UK, between 13th - 17th July 2026.
 It will consist of an intensive week of lectures and lab sessions covering a wide range of topics in Computer Vision.
 Lecturers are researchers in the field from some of the most active research groups in the UK and abroad.

 In addition to the academic content, the Summer School provides a networking opportunity for students to interact with their peers, and to make contacts among those who will be the active researchers of their own generation.